E14 Area Guides

 Limehouse is one of the most desirable areas of East London.
 Like nearby Docklands, this area was transformed from an industrial port in the late 20th century, becoming an attractive riverside neighbourhood.
 With elegant properties, stunning river views and great amenities, the area is loved for its unique character.
 To find out more on owning a property and living in Limehouse, check out our Limehouse Property Guide.

 One of London’s most historic neighbourhoods, Poplar is a dynamic area located near the banks of the River Thames.
 Famous as the location of TV hit Call the Midwife, the E14 neighbourhood sits just two miles from Canary Wharf.
 Living in Poplar offers the best of both worlds, with easy access to central London and a strong local community.
 To find out more on what Poplar is like as a place to live, read our Poplar area guide below.

 Sitting within its own peninsula, the Isle of Dogs is one of London’s most historic and desirable neighbourhoods.
 Like much of the Docklands area, the Isle of Dogs was a chief shipping port until the 1970s.
 Regeneration in the 1990s transformed the area from an industrial wasteland into a desirable neighbourhood with a thriving financial district.

 Since its regeneration in the 1980s, Docklands has become one of London’s most desirable areas to both live and work.
 Solid transport links, good amenities, Thameside views and a sense of history all add up to make the Docklands a fantastic place to live.
-To find out more about the Docklands and what the neighbourhood has to offer, read our Docklands area guide below.
+To find out more about the Docklands and what the East London neighbourhood has to offer, read our Docklands property guide below.